-C. Detailed Description of the Proposed Research
+Detailed Description of the Proposed Research

+C1 Working hypotheses

-(1) Working hypothesis- See explanations and the description of the hypotheses in the scientific background section.
+See explanations and the description of the hypotheses in section B.

-(2) Research design & methods.
+C2 Research design & methods

-2.1.
-Field study
+C2.1 Field study

+C2.1.1 Participants

-Participants.
-The field study will be conducted in the “Clalit Health Services” Organization.
-“Clalit” is the largest health organization in Israel, with more than 42,000 employees.
-The sample will include 2,000 function managers who are members of 500 management teams of community clinics.
+The field study will be conducted in the Clalit Health Services organization.
+Clalit is the largest health organization in Israel, with more than 42,000 employees.
+The sample will include 2,000 function managers who are members of 500 management teams in community clinics.
 These are SMTs and are each composed of four managers from different professional functions (physician, nurse, administrator, and pharmacist).
-Each function manager is responsible for the performance of their function, and they all share responsibility for the performance of the clinic.
+Each function manager is responsible for the performance of his/her function, and they all share responsibility for the performance of the clinic.

-Although the physician managers hold the title of “clinic manager” (due to an arbitrary organizational decision), they have no professional authority or administrative authority over the other function managers or their employees, and each one of the function managers answers to the professional function manager in their district.
-As a result, each one of them has the potential to be perceived as an informal leader by their peers.
+Although the physician managers hold the title of “clinic manager” (due to an arbitrary organizational decision), they have no professional authority or administrative authority over the other function managers or their employees, and each of the function managers answers to the senior function manager in their district.
+As a result, each of them has the potential to be perceived as an informal leader by their peers.

-Procedure.
+C2.1.2 Procedure

 Preliminary procedure.
-A few steps will be conducted to enhance participation in this study: (1) The PI and the research coordinator will present the study in monthly meetings to be held in each district for these SMTs.
-(2) “Clalit” Human Resource Management (HRM) department will send a letter of support in this study to these members.
-(3) The HRM department will provide us with a file containing the names, professions, and organizational email addresses of the SMTs members, according to clinics.
-Based on this information, we will send a personal invitation (by organizational email), asking them to participate voluntarily in this study.
-In this email, we will clarify ethical issues and encourage members to ask clarification questions.
-4) To increase the response rate, we will notice the SMT members about lottery incentives.
-Participants who complete the web-based questionnaires in all data collection phases will enter a lottery with a chance of winning a 600 NIS vacation voucher (Ten vouchers will be awarded).
+Four steps will be conducted to enhance participation in this study.
+First, the principal investigator (PI) and the research coordinator will present the study in monthly meetings to be held in each district for these SMTs.
+Second, the Clalit Human Resource Management (HRM) department will send a letter of support for this study to these members.
+Third, the HRM department will provide us with a file containing the names, professions, and organizational email addresses of the SMTs members, based on information held by the clinics.
+Based on this information, we will send a personal invitation (by organizational email) asking them to participate voluntarily in this study.
+In this email, we will clarify ethical issues and encourage members to seek any clarification required.
+Finally, to increase the response rate, we will notify the SMT members about lottery incentives.
+Participants who complete the web-based questionnaires in all data-collection phases will be entered in a lottery with a chance of winning a 600-NIS vacation voucher (a total of 10 vouchers will be awarded).

-Data collection procedure.
-To reduce common method bias (Podsakoff et al., 2003), we will collect data across three-time points and from three different sources: (a) self-reports, (b) other team members’ reports, and (c) organizational data.
-Namely, we will test our research model using a survey-based, longitudinal field study.
-The research design will consist of three phases, separated by four-month intervals between them (See Figure 1).
-To ensure confidentiality, we will produce a random 4-digit code for each participant, which will be used exclusively in this data collection process (the file linking participants’ personal information with their codes will be stored in a different secured computer in Ben-Gurion University).
+Data-collection procedure.
+To reduce common method bias (Podsakoff et al., 2003), we will collect data across three time points and from three different sources: (a) self-reports; (b) other team members’ reports; and (c) organizational data.
+Specifically, we will test our research model using a survey-based, longitudinal field study.
+The research design will consist of three phases, separated by four-month intervals (see Figure 1).
+To ensure confidentiality, we will produce a random four-digit code for each participant, which will be used exclusively in this data-collection process (the file linking participants’ personal information with their codes will be stored in a different secured computer in Ben-Gurion University).

-Phases 1-2: We will collect data using the “NEMALA” web-based program, which has a certificate from “Clalit” information security unit.
-The "NEMALA" is a web-based software that enable to collect survey data in a variety of display modes (both on PCs and mobile devices).
-Each participant will receive a link to web-based questionnaire via organizational emails.
-Participants will dedicate 5-10 minutes in each phase to complete these questionnaires.
+Phases 1–2.
+We will collect data using the “NEMALA” web-based program, which has been certified by Clalit’s information security unit.
+"NEMALA" is a web-based program that enables the collection of survey data in a variety of display modes (both on PCs and mobile devices).
+Each participant will receive a link to the web-based questionnaire via organizational emails.
+Participants will dedicate 5–10 minutes in each phase to complete these questionnaires.
 Data collection will be continuously monitored.
-Late responders will receive an automatic reminder by email, and if necessary, the research team will contact them in person.
+Late responders will receive an automatic reminder by email and, if necessary, the research team will contact them in person.

-Phase 3: The data will be delivered by the “Clalit” HRM department (see Measures section below).
+Phase 3.
+The data will be delivered by Clalit’s HRM department (see sub-section C2.1.3).

-Measures.
+C2.1.3 Measures